rajasekhar02/cn-final-project/cluster_head_selec_algo.md

             Ci = residualEnergy / distBtnNodeiAndBS;
             Cj = residualEnergyOfJ / distBtnNodeiAndBS;
             if( Ci < Cj) {
-                ClusterT = 0;
+                // node i can choose the cluster but node j will make the node i as it child ClusterT = 0;
                 Ti = 0;
             } else {